Must-Have Guide for a Solo Female Road Trip: How To Stay Safe

 As with everything that involves solo travelling, especially for women travelling alone, your destination is the most important thing.
 We want to have our adventures, and we want to be safe!

-Choosing the perfect destination is one of my favourite parts of planning a solo road trip.
+Choosing the perfect destination is one of my favourite parts of planning a solo female road trip.
 I start by thinking about what excites me the most.
 Do I want to explore mountains, relax on beaches, or dive into the energy of a bustling city?

 Next, I consider the distance I’m willing to drive.
 How far am I ready to go for this adventure?
 I love using other travel blogs and social media to research scenic routes that match my interests.

 A good destination has multiple attractions, so I can make the most of my trip and see various sights.
 Safety is a top priority, especially when travelling alone.
 I always check the safety of my chosen route and possible stops (more on that later).
-Reading reviews or actively asking other travellers for information gives me peace of mind.
+Reading reviews or asking other travellers for information gives me peace of mind.

 Planning stops at interesting towns, parks, or landmarks is a great way to break up the trip.
-While I always have a basic plan, I leave room for spontaneous detours.
+While I always have a basic plan, I leave room for spontaneous stops and detours.
 Some of my best adventures have been unplanned!
 You’ll never know what or who you might run into!

 Mapping out stops